tony874406515/tony874406515.github.io/_pages/about.md

   enabled: false
 ---

-I am **Shitao Jin (靳世涛)**, a PhD candidate in the Department of Architecture at [Tongji University](https://www.tongji.edu.cn/) and a visiting PhD researcher in the Department of Infrastructure Engineering at [The University of Melbourne](https://infrastructure.eng.unimelb.edu.au/research/engineering-management/sustainable-production/graduate-researchers/shitao-jin).
-My thesis investigates **a collaborative optimization system for architectural programming of megaprojects based on collective intelligence**.
+I am a Ph.D. candidate in the Department of Architecture at [Tongji University](https://www.tongji.edu.cn/) and a visiting Ph.D. researcher in the Department of Infrastructure Engineering at [The University of Melbourne](https://infrastructure.eng.unimelb.edu.au/research/engineering-management/sustainable-production/graduate-researchers/shitao-jin).

-My research sits at the intersection of architecture, project management, and artificial intelligence.
-I develop methods for complex public projects such as mega transportation hubs, child-friendly communities, urban renewal, social infrastructure, and learning environments.
-Methodologically, I work with multi-agent reinforcement learning, deep learning, natural language process, text mining, topic modeling, sentiment analysis, social network analysis, multi-criteria decision-making, fuzzy/grey methods, and Monte Carlo simulation.
+My research focuses on **AI in Architecture**, with particular attention to architectural programming, megaproject governance, and human well-being.
+I am interested in how reinforcement learning can support early-stage problem definition, stakeholder coordination, and evidence-based design evaluation.

+My recent work develops a **collective intelligence-based decision-making system for the architectural programming of megaprojects**.
+This research connects multi-agent reinforcement learning with value-oriented architectural programming dimensions, with current applications in a real-world mega transportation project.

+In addition to research, I have architectural practice and project management experience in railway station projects, commercial complex projects, and university campus projects.
+I have also served as a teaching assistant for graduate-level courses at Tongji University and The University of Melbourne.

 <div class="profile-metrics">
   <div class="metric-card">